Skatteetaten/mva-meldingen/docs/omvendt_eng/informasjonsmodell/index.md

     <td>vedleggstype</td>
     <td>
         Type of attachments which is uploaded to the instance on Altinn.
-        Where you can either use <strong>mva-melding</strong> for the tax return for VAT compensation , or <strong>binaerVedlegg</strong> for general attachments.
+        Where you can either use <strong>mva-melding</strong> for the tax return for VAT return for reverse tax liability , or <strong>binaerVedlegg</strong> for general attachments.
 	</td>
   </tr>
   <tr><td>kildegruppe</td>